zpostfacto/vjson/README.md

   - An object or array has a value, but it's the wrong type
 - Handling "Booleanish" values in a reasonably generous way, such as treating a numeric 0 as false.
+- Make it easy to deal with 64-bit numbers as strings.
+(JSON only supports "numbers", which are usually represented as doubles.
+A 64-bit value encoded as a "number" is very likely to be mutated in transit.)
+  FIXME - haven't actually added the To<> and Cast<> operatons yet.
+  Will probably also replace the shimsical truthy stuff with To<bool>

 If you want to be extremely strict about extra/missing keys, values of the wrong type, etc. then there really is no shortcut for writing detailed,